axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-flow-control/_index.md

 {{% /alert %}}

-The flow-control of `syslog-ng` introduces a control window to the source that tracks how many messages can `syslog-ng` accept from the source.
-Every message that `syslog-ng` reads from the source lowers the window size by one, every message that `syslog-ng` successfully sends from the output buffer increases the window size by one.
-If the window is full (that is, its size decreases to zero), `syslog-ng` stops reading messages from the source.
+The flow-control of AxoSyslog introduces a control window to the source that tracks how many messages can AxoSyslog accept from the source.
+Every message that AxoSyslog reads from the source lowers the window size by one, every message that AxoSyslog successfully sends from the output buffer increases the window size by one.
+If the window is full (that is, its size decreases to zero), AxoSyslog stops reading messages from the source.
 The initial size of the control window is by default `100`.
 If a source accepts messages from multiple connections, all messages use the same control window.

-When using flow-control, `syslog-ng` automatically sets the size of the output buffer so that it matches the size of the control window of the sources.
+When using flow-control, AxoSyslog automatically sets the size of the output buffer so that it matches the size of the control window of the sources.
 Note that starting with {{% param "product.abbrev" %}} 3.22, `log-fifo-size()` only affects log paths that are not flow-controlled.

 {{% alert title="Note" color="info" %}}